 Summer is here!
-That means spending more time with stepchildren who areis301-020 out of school on summer break.
+That means spending more time with stepchildren who are out of school on summer break.
 For many stepcouples it means an extended visit from children who live elsewhere the rest of the year.
 Here are some tips for stepcouples and stepparents to make the most of their time together this summer

 Now’s the time to prepare your heart and your home!